linroger/Wealth-of-Nations/Fixed Income Asset Pricing/Problem Sets/Fixed Income HW Assignments.md

 \textbf{Note 2:} Some code you might use:
 \begin{itemize}
     \item For Matlab users,    we made available the Matlab code “HW1 2024 Guide.m”.
 This code provides a start to the solutions.
 You will need to fill in the parts of the code that are missing.
 For example,    you will need to fill in some formulas and/or inputs.
 The code won’t run until you fix those spots.
 Look for the spots marked by “??”.
     \item For Excel users,    we made available the spreadsheet “HW1 2024 Guide.xlsm”.
-This Excel spreadsheet contains instructions to use the XLSTAT functions answer the CP questions below.
+This Excel spreadsheet contains instructions to use the XLSTAT functions answer the [[Class Note 12 – Commercial Paper#Class Note 12 – Commercial Paper|CP]] questions below.
 Inputs though are required to complete some formulas or to produce some of the results.
 The Excel spreadsheet is supposed to facilitate the computations for the homework.
     \item For Python users,    we made available the Python code “HW1 2024 Guide.py”.
 This code provides a start to the solutions.
 You will need to fill in the parts of the code that are missing.
 For example,    you will need to fill in some formulas and/or inputs.
 The code won’t run until you fix those spots.
 Look for the spots marked by “??”.
 \end{itemize}
 \end{quote}